 - There’s always the chance that you may get a defective product.
 Truthfully though, so few people have had issues with this car that I struggle to find complaints aside from the occasional person who has gotten a defective car right out of the box.

-FAQs for the Remote Control Cars
+FAQs about Remote Control Cars for Kids

 What is the best age for a remote control car?

 Age 2 or 3 can be a great time to start using a remote control car.